 Flight Sergeant Douglas Oliver Bevan

 Died Dec.
 25, 1942

 Douglas Bevan was born in 1920, the son of a Methodist minister and his wife.
-Bevan attended Mount Royal College in the 1930s and joined the Royal Canadian Air Force in 1941.
+Bevan attended Mount Royal College in the 1930s, was a teacher and joined the Royal Canadian Air Force in 1941.
+His training school noted that he was “keen, ambitious, should do a good job… cheerful and philosophical under difficulties.”
 Flight Sergeant Bevan died on Dec.
-25, 1942 at the age of twenty-nine while serving with the Bomber Command flying out of Montreal.
+25, 1942 at the age of 29 while serving with the Bomber Command flying out of Montreal.
 He is remembered on the Nanton Cenotaph in Alberta but is buried at the Ottawa Memorial Cemetery in Ontario.

 Warrant Officer II Frank Harvey Barker

 Harvey Barker came to Calgary from Carbon, Alta. to attend Mount Royal College in 1938.
 He returned in 1939 and was elected president of the High School class.
 The Chinook Yearbook gives this portrait of Barker: “a Badminton player deluxe.
 One of the best-liked fellows of the Boys’ Dorm, and always ready with a bright comeback to the would-be wit of the school.
 Studies hard, often working far into the night on his stamp collection.”
 The next year, Barker joined the Royal Canadian Air Force as Warrant Officer, Class II, 4189 Squadron and was killed during a raid over Germany when he went missing over enemy waters.
 Warrant Officer Barker is buried in the Runnymede Memorial Cemetery in the United Kingdom.

 Flying Officer Benjamin Emil Ehnisz